-No. We do not require a minimum number of receivables or a minimum dollar value of invoices.
+No. We do not require a minimum number of receivables or minimum dollar value of invoices.
 Factor as little or as much as your business needs.

 My business is new and has no credit history.
 Can it qualify?

 Yes.
 No credit, or bad credit, no problem.
-We base our decisions on the creditworthiness of your clients.
+We base our judgments on the creditworthiness of your clients.
 As long as you have at least one creditworthy client, then we will most likely be able to help you.